Kemssy/solana-agent-kit/README.md

 ## Security

-This toolkit handles private keys and transactions.
+This tooltahiko handles private keys and transactions.
 Always ensure you're using it in a secure environment and never share your private keys.